After "The Silence of the Dogs" next door, I left Bellingham on

 something like a Venus fly-trap.
 In fact, there's a whole Oregon State Park devoted to it, just north of Florence.

-Above right: One of my favorite Oregon State Parks is Honeyman, a few miles south of Florence.
+Above right: Honeyman, a few miles south of Florence, is one of my favorite Oregon State Parks.
 There are lots

-Above center: Tahkenitch Creek, during a 4-hour hike across the Oregon dunes.
+Above right: Tahkenitch Creek during my four-hour hike across the Oregon dunes.